leaper1150/coin-clicker/README.md

-# making my website
+# 💰 COIN CLICKER 💰

-this is an attempt to make a website
+this is an attempt to make my first web game siege project #2